 The WSU Office of the Dean of Students connects students with the services, opportunities, and resources to foster their success at WSU and after graduation.
 By working with university and community partners, we advise students about services, resources, and options that support their success and provide guidance and assistance during times of challenge, crisis, complexity or emergency.
 Within the Office of the Dean of Students is SALT, a new membership program that helps WSU students and alumni navigate financing a higher education, successfully manage any resulting debt, and build money skills for life.
 SALT keeps you financially savvy and helps you manage the student loans you have.

-OEO provides in-person training sessions for departments, academic units, and student living groups.
+Compliance and Civil Rights (CCR) carries out monitoring activities to ensure WSU is in compliance with state and federal equal employment opportunity and affirmative action laws.
+CCR provides in-person training sessions for departments, academic units, and student living groups.
 They are WSU’s central intake office for complaints of Discrimination, Discriminatory Harassment, Sexual Harassment, and Sexual Misconduct.
-They ensure that WSU is compliant with State and Federal EEO and Affirmative Action Laws.
+They ensure that WSU is compliant with EEO and AA Laws.

 Student Financial Services

-Student Financial Services at WSU are committed to increasing student access and reducing financial barriers for students to improve their quality of life and enhance a global economy.
-They are also committed to providing quality financial aid and scholarship information and counseling services to a diverse student population.
+Student Financial Services at WSU is committed to increasing student access and reducing financial barriers for students to improve their quality of life and enhance a global economy.
+The Office is also committed to providing high quality financial assistance and scholarship information and counseling services to a diverse student population.

 Tidal Leadership™ is offered by Washington State University through its award-winning Global Campus.
 The program consists of a 16-week, 12-module, online, both non-credit and for-credit course offerings culminating in a customized leadership portfolio and leadership certification.
 Through videos, online group discussions and engaging activities, skilled facilitators deliver the principles of Tidal Leadership™ in an interactive format.
-Specific details about each of the 12-modules are found in the Module section.
+For moer information, contact email@example.com.